openculinary/infrastructure/README.md

 $ systemctl restart haproxy
 ```

-As a good practice, we should also revoke the archived and no-longer-used TLS certificate so that if another party happened to obtain a copy of it, they would find it more difficult to impersonate the application during the remainder of the validity period.
+As a good practice, we should also revoke the archived and no-longer-used TLS certificate so that even if another party happened to obtain a copy of the certificate's private key, they would find it more difficult to impersonate the application during the remainder of the validity period.

 ```bash
 $ certbot revoke --cert-path /etc/ssl/private/reciperadar.com.pem.YYYYqQ